metno/anemoi-regional-tutorial/tutorial/getting-started-on-lumi.markdown

 This script takes three arguments.
 The first is the output name of your new container.
 The second is the name of the ROCm container we are basing the image on (e.g `lumi-rocm-rocm-5.6.1.sif`).
 The last argument is a yaml file which lists the dependencies we want to install into the new container.
-The following yaml file ([download]({{ site.baseurl }}/assets/files/lumi/dependencies.yaml)) declares all the dependencies we need for
+The following yaml file ([download]({{ site.baseurl }}/assets/files/lumi/dependencies.yaml)) is a working combination of dependencies for regional modelling on LUMI:
-Anemoi:

 {% highlight yaml%}
 {% include files/lumi/dependencies.yaml %}
 {% endhighlight %}

-NOTE: In the pip dependencies, we specify two specific versions of anemoi-datasets and anemoi-models that include code needed for regional modelling.
+NOTE: In the pip dependencies, we specify specific versions of anemoi-datasets and anemoi-models that include code needed for regional modelling.
+These features will eventually be merged into the respective repositories.

-If you want add more python packages, you can either place it under dependencies (for packages available through conda) or pip (for packages available through pip).
 To build the container, run the following:

 {% highlight bash %}
 bash ./create_container.sh anemoi_container.sif lumi-rocm-rocm-5.6.1.sif dependencies.yaml